 Amy Gordon focuses her practice on welfare benefits compliance with the Health Insurance Portability and Accountability Act (HIPAA), the Employee Retirement Income Security Act (ERISA), the Public Health Service Act, the Internal Revenue Code, the Affordable Care Act (ACA), and related federal and state laws and regulations.
 She regularly advises clients on their self-funded and insured health plans, wellness programs and on-site clinics.
 She also handles fiduciary issues, including prohibited transactions and other ERISA Title I matters and represents clients before the US Department of Labor, Employee Benefits Security Administration.
+She is chair of the Firm’s Health and Welfare Plan Affinity Group.

 Amy assists clients in designing and maintaining compliant flexible benefit, life, medical, dental, pharmacy, employee assistance programs (EAP), educational assistance, disability, supplemental health, severance, Health Savings Accounts, Health Reimbursement Accounts and other types of welfare plans.
 She also consults with clients regarding the design and compliance of wellness programs and initiatives.
 She has extensive experience with assisting clients who transition their employees and/or retirees to the public and private Marketplace Exchanges.